suijingfeng/vkOpenArena/README.md

 r\_gamma nonlinearly calibrate the image before it is uploaded to GPU.

-r\_brightness turn the intensity/brightness of the lightmap, this don't influence UI brightness, as it intended only for lightmap.
+r\_brightness turn the intensity/brightness of the lightmap, this don't influence image and ui brightness, as it intended only for lightmap.

 ```